-Instead of having to create two controllers for every block (normal view and preview view) we can create an additional preview controller to handle all preview requests for any block.
-This controller will be called.. a preview controller.
+Instead of having to create two controllers for every block (normal view and preview view), we can create a single preview block controller that handles all preview requests for any block.
+This controller will be called...

 The Preview Controller